kae-udacity/bgdb/README.md

 - Created custom BottomNavigationView for tablet layout to remove text label from below icon.
 Label is displayed in the app bar instead.
 - Implemented database contract, ContentProvider, and Loaders to store and update favourites.
 - Added CollapsingToolbarLayout to detail screen to display board game image and title.
+- Implemented app widget to show favourites using AppWidgetProvider, RemoteViewsService.
+- Added Firebase Crashlytics and Firebase Performance to allow for performance reporting.

 ## Example Usage